draktr/monte-library/README.md

 ## Further Reading

 The following is the non-exhaustive list of useful sources for learning more about Monte Carlo methods.
-Some of the code in `carlo` has been written based on mathematical formulae from some of these sources.
+Some of the code in `monte` has been written based on mathematical formulae from some of these sources.

 ### General